1989 Anti-SAP riots: Aftermath

-The Government accused some Nigerians of trying to force transition to democratic rule by inciting the students and engaging criminals to wreak havoc.
+The government accused some Nigerians of trying to force transition to democratic rule by inciting the students and engaging criminals to wreak havoc.
 The government did not renege on the SAP measures in spite of the agitations.
 Babangida proclaimed that; "There is no viable alternative (to SAP).
-Government will continue to do all in its power to cushion the pains of SAP without derailing it...We cannot, and we should not, abandon this programme midway because the pains of trying to re-introduce it at a later stage will be worse than the current pins and we may perish in the process."
+Government will continue to do all in its power to cushion the pains of SAP without derailing it...We cannot, and we should not, abandon this programme midway because the pains of trying to reintroduce it at a later stage will be worse than the current pains and we may perish in the process."

-Gani Fawehinmi, referred to as a "lawyer and social cudgel" and 2 other unnamed leaders were arrested by Nigerian soldiers during an Anti-SAP forum.
+Gani Fawehinmi, referred to as a "lawyer and social cudgel" and two other unnamed leaders were arrested by Nigerian soldiers during an anti-SAP forum.
 A high court judge in Lagos adjudged Fawehinmi's arrest to be unlawful and he was awarded ₦10,000 in damages.
-2 people died in Benin while dozens of people died in big cities like Lagos.
+Two people died in Benin while dozens of people died in big cities like Lagos.
 The leader of NANS, Lukman Salilu Mohammed, a final year student of Ahmadu Bello University (ABU), Zaria was arrested and detained and 13 universities were closed in the aftermath of the riots.
 Some institutions were reopened in July 1989 but did not quell the protest as the students in Obafemi Awolowo University boycotted lectures, demanding the reopening of the other universities and demilitarisation of university campuses.
 Two other universities were reopened on 30 September 1989.
 The students contested the closure of universities without the university senate approval, The decision to keep six universities closed until 31 March 1990 was then reversed.

 The decree 49 of 1989 concerning student union activities was promulgated.
 The decree made student union activities illegal if they were not done "in the interest of national security, public safety, public morality or public health".
 There was a resurgence of cultism on university campuses as a result of the proscription of student unions.

 SAP relief measures

 A SAP relief package was designed to provide relief to the masses and proved successful in dousing the agitations.
 The components of the package included creation of 62,000 jobs as unemployed graduates were instructed to report to ministries for prompt employment and funds were made available for the employment of teachers.
 Feeding programmes for the poor and transport relief packages were also created.
 Import duties on vehicles and vehicle spare parts were removed in the wake of the riots.

 Students were given ₦500 bursaries in order to cope with the effects of SAP.
 It is estimated that about $1 billion was spent on the SAP relief measures.

 Between March and May 1990, there were nationwide protests in response to a proposed $150 million university restructuring loan from the World Bank which mandated the closure of some university departments.
 This was met with stiff response from the military government.

-The antiSAP riots were deemed successful asBabangida called for elections in the wake of the protests.
+The antiSAP riots were deemed successful as Babangida called for elections in the wake of the protests.